 Loans are a form of financial aid that many students use to help meet the Cost of Attendance that is not covered by scholarships, grants or other personal resources.
 When thinking about loans, keep in mind that, unlike grants and scholarships, loans accrue interest and must be repaid even if the student does not complete the program and/or does not find employment in his area of study.

-CARES Act – Higher Education Emergency Relief Fund (HEERF I) & CRRSAA-Higher Education Emergency Relief Fund (HEERF II), & ARP - Higher Education Emergency Relief Fund (HEERF III)
+CARES Act – Higher Education Emergency Relief Fund (HEERF I), CRRSAA-Higher Education Emergency Relief Fund (HEERF II), & ARP - Higher Education Emergency Relief Fund (HEERF III)

-Central Ohio Technical College – Institutional and Strengthening Institutions Program (SIP)
+Central Ohio Technical College – CARES Act Reporting

-The Coronavirus Aid, Relief and Economic Security (CARES) Act and the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) Higher Education Emergency Relief Fund (HEERF I & II) , and the American Rescue Plan (ARP) of 2021 (HEERF III) each provide emergency funding to higher education institutions.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act; the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) Higher Education Emergency Relief Fund (HEERF I & II) , and the American Rescue Plan (ARP) of 2021 (HEERF III) each provide emergency funding to higher education institutions.